pdimens/harpy/getting_started/resources/development.md

 # :icon-tools: Developing Harpy
-Harpy is an open source program written using a combination of BASH, R, RMarkdown/Quarto, Python, and Snakemake.
+Harpy is an open source program written using a combination of BASH, Go, R, Python, and Snakemake.
 This page provides information on Harpy's development and how to contribute to it, if you were inclined to do so.
+If you want a great overview of the mechanics of the internals, [check out the DeepWiki for Harpy](https://deepwiki.com/pdimens/harpy/2-core-architecture).

 === Design Philosophy